wureset-tools/docs/docs/diagnostic.md

 # Diagnostic

-The main content of this tool is to Reset Windows Update Components.
-However, the development of it, allows us to perform other processes for solving problems.
+While the primary purpose of the Reset Windows Update Tool is to reset the Windows Update Components, its development has enabled the tool to perform other functions for problem-solving purposes.

-It can be divided the correction processes into three groups:
+The various correction processes can be broadly divided into three groups:

 <dl>
 <dt>Control processes</dt>